Finding your path through Peri-Menopause

 Many of these changes will be happening at a time when parents are getting older and are needing more support, or when children are going through their own life transitions, which brings its own unique set of challenges!
 It often seems as though everything is happening at the same time, which can quickly lead to a sense of being overwhelmed.

 It can be punctuated temporarily by loss and endings, as some chapters of your lives come to a natural close or conclusion.
 Someone said to me recently that during menopause you feel like your body is changing but that you’re not always a willing participant in this change!
-For many women, this loss can encompass the sorrow of losing someone you love, a changing identity, or the loss of inner rhythms, or resources, that once seemed more predictable.
+For many women, this loss carries the quiet sorrow of many griefs: the ache of losing someone you love, the uncomfortable unraveling of a once-familiar identity, or the fading of inner rhythms and resources that once felt steady, known, and dependable.

 Changes in mental clarity and vitality due to hormonal shifts, can also undermine your sense of self, confidence and enthusiasm.
 The mist of brain fog, combined with diminished resources, seeming to betray your ability to be available in the same way as before.
 This, combined with a sense of your mortality being brought into sharper focus, can bring more persistent feelings of anxiety to the foreground.